 Having a good ghost story is a point of pride with people in Savannah.
 In fact, ghost stories and tours have become so popular, that there are 27 different companies that offer them.
 You can take a walking tour, a trolley tour, and if you are feeling hokey, a tour conducted from a hearse.

 Walking is the best way, though; you get to see more; feel more.
 Besides, you only need to be able to run faster than one other person on your tour if anything too scary pops up.
 With this in the back of my mind, I follow as the group heads towards the first stop.

 Too Haunted to Stay

-The Hampton Lillybridge House was built in 1797, and was moved to its current location from another spot a couple blocks away.
+The Hampton Lillibridge House was built in 1797 and was moved to its current location from another spot a couple of blocks away.
 This house was cursed from the start when a worker was killed during preparations to move the structure.

 A year after this when construction resumed, workers found a crypt on the property where the house was to be moved.
 Not wanting to delay any longer, the construction foreman went ahead with it anyway; the house got moved and to this day it still sits on an old unopened crypt.